 Italy was among the first countries to adopt equity crowdfunding legislation.
 This form of crowdinvesting implies the online subscription via portals for a capital share of a company that individual Investors want to finance.
-Accordingly, through equity crowdfunding, the Investor buys shares of the Offeror companies and becomes its shareholder.
+Accordingly, through equity crowdfunding, the Investor subscribes shares of the Issuing Companies and becomes its shareholder.

 The possibility of using this innovative form of financing was initially limited to "innovative start-ups," a particular category of company introduced into our legal system by section IX (arts.
 25 to 32) of Law Decree No. 179 dated October 18, 2012, establishing "Further urgent measures for the growth of the country", later converted into Law No. 221 dated December 17, 2012 (known as "Growth Decree 2.0").
 The special section of the Company Register relating to innovative start-ups can be found at the following link.